0-BSCode/coding-bootcamp-testimonials-slider-master/README.md

 ### Useful resources

-- StackOverflow - Has answers to almost any question I could think of

 - [W3Schools](https://www.w3schools.com/) - This helped me refresh my memory on HTML, CSS, and JS
 - [CSS Tricks](https://css-tricks.com/) - This is a great website that explains how to use CSS properly.
 - [Stack Overflow](https://stackoverflow.com/) - This website has answers to every question I can think of when it comes to coding